HIMIFDA/thirteen/readme.md

 # Thirteen (13)
 ----
-This repository contains the source code that we use as dashboard system and REST API for data communication on our HIMIFDA mobile application.
+This repository contains the source code that we use for dashboard system and REST API for data communication on our HIMIFDA mobile application.

 ----
 ## Requirements